Home

 Click 'OK'.
 Your specifications are what you now view the page with.

-To increase font size, go to 'View' and then 'Increase Font' - as often as you want.
+To increase font size, go to 'View' and then 'Zoom' > 'Zoom In' - as often as you want (or press CTRL ++ ).

 Safari Users